adriensalon/bungeegum/README.md

 using namespace bungeegum::widgets;
 ```

 The user is not allowed to own the widgets.
-To be instantiated inside the bungeegum registry they must be constructed with the `bungeegum::create` function which forwards all the arguments to the constructor and returns a reference to the widget object.
+To be instantiated inside the bungeegum registry they must be constructed with the `bungeegum::make` function which forwards all the arguments to the constructor and returns a reference to the widget object.
 Unlike Dart, the C++ language does not allow the use of named parameters.
 However the [method chaining idiom](https://en.wikibooks.org/wiki/More_C%2B%2B_Idioms/Named_Parameter) provides us the parameter passing style we need :

 ```
-auto& my_widget_tree = bungeegum::create<center>()
+auto& my_widget_tree = bungeegum::make<center>()
-	.child(bungeegum::create<row>()
+	.child(bungeegum::make<row>()
 		.height(200.f)
-		.children(bungeegum::create<container>()
+		.children(bungeegum::make<container>()
 				.width(120.f)
 				.color({ 0.2f, 0.2f, 0.2f, 1.f }),
-			bungeegum::create<container>()
+			bungeegum::make<container>()
 				.width(140.f)
 				.color({ 0.3f, 0.3f, 0.3f, 1.f })
 		)